ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 Test Suite Passed
 ```

-If you see this, then your VM passed the integration tests!
+If you see this, then your VM passed the tests!

 ## Conclusion

 Assuming the above went well, you've just built a VM which is functionally
 equivalent to MorpheusVM.
-Having built a base VM and extending it with options, we added integration tests to make sure our VM works as expected.
+Having built a base VM and extending it with options, we added tests to make sure our VM works as expected.

 In the final two sections, we'll explore the HyperSDK-CLI which will allow us to
 interact with our VM by reading from it and being able to send TXs in real time